xc18198/FLAS-optimised_FLAS/README.md

 # FLAS-optimised_FLAS
-two folders, one for the original FLAS reproduction and another for the optimised version.
+Two folders, one for the original FLAS reproduction and another for the optimized version.

+Environment：pytorch, torchvision,numpy,pandas,